-We gather at our hotel in the heart of the Forest of Dean.
-After settling in , we have a briefing, and may take a short walk nearby to familiarize ourselves.
-This excellent hotel is perfectly placed, with walks directly into the woods and the possibility of feeding Hawfinch nearby.
-Our excursions are within a short drive, meaning we have more time for birding.
+We gather at our excellent hotel in the heart of the Forest of Dean at approx. 15:00.
+If travelling by train we will meet at Gloucester Train Station at 2pm.
+After settling in we have a briefing, and may take a short walk nearby to familiarize ourselves.
+This hotel is perfectly placed, with walks directly into the woods and the possibility of feeding Hawfinch nearby.
+Our excursions are within a short drive, giving us more time for birding.
 The building dates back to the 17th century when it was used as a hunting lodge, and is full of character with an excellent and varied menu.
-Four nights Speech House Hotel, Forest of Dean.
+Four nights at Speech House Hotel, Forest of Dean.

-A day exploring the forest.
+A day exploring the Forest of Dean.
 Our main targets will be Hawfinch and displaying Goshawk, but we'll also be looking for other woodland birds.
 We take short walks at various locations around the Forest.
 On a sunny day the Goshawks could be displaying, hopefully we can see them performing their magnificent ‘sky-dancing’ display.
 Resident Hawfinch numbers are boosted in winter by continental birds and rove the forest in small elusive flocks looking for seeds, sometimes in mixed feeding flocks of Common Crossbill, Redpoll, Siskin and Brambling.
 These flocks can contain many small birds, and we will be looking for nationally declining Willow Tit, plus Nuthatch, Treecreeper and if we’re very lucky Lesser-spotted Woodpecker and Firecrest.
-Over recent years the forest has held wintering Great Grey Shrike and Waxwing, plus Fieldfare and Redwing, so we shall be searching for these too if present.
-The Forest of Dean also supports probably the largest population of free-living Wild Boar in the country and we take a night drive looking for them as they often root up the road-side verges.
+Over recent years the Forest has held wintering Great Grey Shrike and Waxwing plus Fieldfare and Redwing, so we shall be searching for these too if present.
+The Forest of Dean also supports probably the largest population of free-living Wild Boar in the country and we take a night drive looking for them as they often root-up the roadside verges.

 Today we drive down from the forest escarpment into the Severn Vale, where we spend the day exploring the Severn estuary, an excellent place for wintering wildfowl and waders, and we may see Greenland White-fronted Geese, Bewick's Swan, godwits, raptors and more.
 We visit WWT Slimbridge, Peter Scott's flagship reserve, and although this is perhaps the best known place, other sites visited today might include Ashleworth Ham, Coombe Hill meadows, Frampton Marsh and Fretherne.
 Wildfowl and waders will dominate our birding, perhaps including godwits, Spotted Redshank, Jack Snipe, Little and Temminck’s Stint, Grey and Golden Plover, though these places often turn up Peregrine, Merlin, the occasional harrier, and both Long and Short-eared Owl.
 Other wintering birds may include Bittern, Iceland, Glaucous and Mediterranean Gulls, and under certain weather conditions skuas and shearwaters, blown into the estuary.